DPS-Dev-Team/azure-content/DevCenter/Java/HowTo/table-storage.md

-﻿<properties linkid="dev-java-how-to-use-table-storage" urlDisplayName="Table Service" pageTitle="How to use table storage (Java) - Windows Azure feature guide" Title="How to use table storage (Java) - Windows Azure feature guide" metaKeywords="Windows Azure table storage service, Azure table service Java, table storage Java" Description="Learn how to use the table storage service in Windows Azure.
+﻿<properties linkid="dev-java-how-to-use-table-storage" urlDisplayName="Table Service" pageTitle="How to use table storage (Java) - Windows Azure feature guide" title="How to use table storage (Java) - Windows Azure feature guide" metaKeywords="Windows Azure table storage service, Azure table service Java, table storage Java" Description="Learn how to use the table storage service in Windows Azure.
 Code samples are written in Java code." metaCanonical="" disqusComments="1" umbracoNaviHide="0" />